Peony White Cap

 - Botanical NamePaeonia

 The fragrant White Cap Peony has deep red petals in a bowl shape that reveal a lush white and red center.
-The petals of Peony flowers are edible, and make a lovely garnish for sweets and drinks.

 - HEIGHT24-36" when full grown